YZS17/CVE/In FLIR AX8 has a Unauthority file upload vulnerabililty.md

 ### Description

-In FLIR AX8 <=1.46 has an Unauthority file upload vulnerabililty
+In FLIR AX8 <=1.46 has an Unauthority file upload vulnerabililty in /upload.php

 `upload.php`